Slovenian S&la of Canonsburg

 Strabane, Pennsylvania · FDIC Cert #27686

-Slovenian S&la of Canonsburg is an FDIC-insured bank (Certificate #27686) with $590M in total assets and $494M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Strabane, Pennsylvania, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 1.41%.
-BankHealthData assigns a composite Health Grade of C (54/100).
+This is the FDIC profile for Slovenian S&la of Canonsburg, an FDIC-insured bank (Certificate #27686) with $590M in total assets and $494M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Strabane, Pennsylvania, the bank maintains a Tier 1 capital ratio of 15.81% (Well-Capitalized) and a nonperforming loan ratio of 1.41%.
+BankHealthData assigns a composite Health Grade of A (89/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Slovenian S&la of Canonsburg (FDIC cert 27686) is a community bank — $590M in total assets, $494M in deposits, serving the Strabane, Pennsylvania area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 15.81% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is normal: non-performing loan ratio of 1.41% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is very high: 57.6% of assets in liquid form, well above peer norms.
 Very high liquidity sometimes reflects a bank still building out its loan portfolio or one operating under specific regulatory liquidity requirements.

 Source: FDIC BankFind API — Call Report data.